damian1997/web-app-from-scratch-1920/README.md

 })
 ```

-Now firebase is run on localhost and you can make use of the html scraper.
+Now your project dev server and the firebase server is running on localhost and you can make use of the html scraper.

 ### Packages
 This project makes use of the following packages and technologies: